-Ms. Moore's many years of experience in the financial services industry and serving on the boards of a number of non-profit organizations provides the Company with a broad and diverse knowledge and unique perspective on public and private principal investing.
-In particular, Ms. Moore's role as the founder and Senior Managing Member of Watershed as well as her prior positions as Partner and Portfolio Manager of Farallon Capital Management, L.L.C. contribute to Ms. Moore's deep understanding of the financial services industry.
+Ms. Moore's many years of public and private principal investing experience as CEO of an SEC registered investment adviser, and her service on the boards of several public and private corporate and non-profit organizations, provides the Company with a broad and diverse knowledge of credit investing, governance and finance.
+In addition to her role on the board of the Company, Ms. Moore currently serves as a director of PG&E Corporation and Pacific Gas and Electric Company, its utility, where she chairs the Compensation Committee and the Ad Hoc Restructuring Committee, and serves on the Governance and Finance Committees.
+Ms. Moore's role as the founder and Senior Managing Member of Watershed as well as her prior positions as Partner and Portfolio Manager of Farallon Capital Management, L.L.C. also contribute to Ms. Moore's deep understanding of the financial services industry.
 Ms. Moore's independence from us and the Advisor enhances her role as a member of the Board's Governance and Compensation and Audit Committees.
 Ms. Moore received her B.A. from the University of Colorado and her J.D. from Yale Law School.